 Glasswall Threat Intelligence Bulletins mine our Threat Intelligence Platform to explore the latest trends in evasive malware that bypasses the various security layers designed to protect an organization.
-This first part of a two part special Bulletin is a joint effort between Glasswall and Forcepoint, the Raytheon owned military provider of world class gateway security solutions.
+This first part of a two part special Bulletin is a joint effort between Glasswall and Forcepoint, the global human-centric cybersecurity company which delivers risk-adaptive protection to continuously ensure trusted use of data and systems.
 Both organisations share a passion for enabling our customers to defeat and disarm those who intend to harm and disrupt.

 The topic of this Bulletin is so new it required us to create a new category of threat—

 Evasive Spear Phishing

 This threat presents one of the highest business risks in terms of financial and reputational impact, yet represents the lowest occurring threat in terms of volume that an organisation needs to defend against.

 Our analysis of over 25m email attachments reveals some alarming statistics about the evasive spear phishing threat.

 Key Bulletin Findings

 - Technology is the most targeted sector, followed by Legal and Industrial Control Systems Providers

 - Theft of Intellectual Property and Client Confidential data are highest risks